KRR-Oxford/RSAComb/README.md

 The [documentation](https://docs.oxfordsemantic.tech/features-and-requirements.html#license-key), describes several ways to provide the license to RDFox.

-One easy way is to put your license key in a file `RDFox.lic` in `$HOME/.RDFox/`, with adeguate read permissions for the user executing the program.
+One easy way is to put your license key in a file `RDFox.lic` in `$HOME/.RDFox/`, with adequate read permissions for the user executing the program.

 ### Compiling and running the project